home-assistant/fabric-home-assistant/README.md

 To launch the OZWCP webapp:

 *  Login to Raspberry Pi `ssh pi@your_raspberry_pi_ip`
-*  Change to the ozwcp directory `cd /srv/homeassistant/src/open-zwave-control-panel/`
-*  Launch the control panel `sudo ./ozwcp -p 8888`
+*  Start the ozwcp service, which will stop home assistant. `sudo systemctl start ozwcp`
-*  Open a web browser to `http://your_pi_ip:8888`
+*  Open a web browser to `http://your_pi_ip:8124`
 *  Specify your zwave controller, for example `/dev/ttyACM0` and hit initialize
+*  Once finished with OZWCP start home assistant again with `sudo systemctl start home-assistant` (this will stop OZWCP).

 *don't check the USB box regardless of using a USB based device*